 1. Protect yourself from air pollution

 Who knew that one of the many benefits of fish oil includes protecting your heart from air pollution?
-But, according to a recent American study it’s true.
+According to a 2012 American study it’s true.
 Twenty-nine healthy, middle-aged adults received either three grams of fish oil or a placebo daily for four weeks and were then exposed to unclean air for two hours.
 Researchers found that those who took the fish oil didn’t have the same negative responses as those who only took the placebo.

 Bottom line: Omega-3 fatty acid supplements offer protection against the adverse cardiac and lipid effects associated with air pollution exposure, which makes them a must especially if you live in the city.